Geeta Dutt: Early life

-Geeta Ghosh Roy Chowdhuri was one of 10 children born to a wealthy Zamindar family in a village named Idilpur, Madaripur Subdivision (presently under Gosairhat Upzilla of Shariatpur District, Bangladesh), formerly under Faridpur district in Bengal, British India.
+Geeta Ghosh Roy Chowdhuri was one of 10 children born to a wealthy zamindar family in a village named Idilpur, Madaripur Subdivision under Faridpur district in Bengal, British India presently under Gosairhat Upazila of Shariatpur District, Bangladesh.
 Her family moved to Calcutta and Assam in the early 1940s, leaving behind their land and properties.
 In 1942, her parents moved to an apartment in Bombay.
 Geeta was twelve and continued her schooling at the Bengali High School.